-Is your opener old?
+Looking for a garage door opener repair?
 If you check in the back of you opener you will find the date it was manufactured.
-That date is close to the time your garage door was installed.
+That date is close to the time your garage door was installation.
 Your garage door opener is old after 10 years.

 At that point we always recommend replacing the whole thing entirely since a new opener will include replacing all components.
 You get new wall control, new sensors, new bar and chain, and new remotes.